The Chinese Radical: 垂

 chuí

-Left: hand 扌, right: hang (down), droop 垂 (a vehicle 車 with a loose tire that almost drops off)
+Left: hand 扌, right: hang (down), droop 垂 (A vehicle 車 with two further wheels, of which one is loose and almost drops off.)

-The hand hangs (or moves) downwards, when: beating with the fist.
+The hand hangs (or moves) downwards, when: beating with the cudgel or fist.

 At the page you get the memory phrases for learning the Chinese Hanzi.
 If you are learning the Japanese kanji, please follow this link.